hypernormalisation/SwedgeTimer/README.md

 ### Seal of the Crusader snapshotting

 Seal of the Crusader uses haste snapshotting to prevent taking advantage of the shortened attack timer by switching to (or from) another seal mid-swing.
+The WeakAuras swing timer does not account for this, and will update your haste as soon as you switch seals, showing the wrong swing timer information until the next swing when the snapshotting falls off.

 This has been brought to the attention of the weak aura developers by members of the ret community but they refuse to incorporate a fix.
 As such, rets commonly use a patched version of weak auras, with the patched `generictrigger.lua` file being available on the Light Club and other paladin discords.